What to Know Before Using Crypto Cards in Japan

 Ready Card

-The Ready Metal Card is a premium self-custodial Mastercard debit card for spending crypto while retaining asset control.
-Crypto stays in your wallet until each payment, ensuring complete financial autonomy.
+4.2⭐The Ready Metal Card is a premium self-custodial Mastercard debit card for spending crypto with full asset control.
+Crypto stays in your wallet until payment, bridging digital assets with traditional networks.

 Kolo Card